Skip to main contentSkip to secondary navigation

 Average Return Calculator — CAGR vs. Simple Average (Volatility Drag)

 Calculate the compound annual growth rate (CAGR) and simple average return for any investment.
-Enter start/end values or a comma-separated list of annual returns to see volatility drag — the gap between simple and compound returns.
+Free, instant, and accurate.

 ✓ Formula verified: January 2026For informational purposes only